mondaycom/vibe/packages/core/docs/vibe-3-changelog.md

 ### TabList

-- `noPadding` is removed as it's the default, component no longer gets a default padding bottom
+- `removePadding` is removed as it's the default, component no longer gets a default padding bottom [codemod]

 ## TextField